Cross-State Air Pollution Rule (CSAPR)

 - Yes, states may choose to submit 2016 state-determined allocations for one or more of the applicable trading programs while leaving unchanged the EPA-determined allocations for 2016 in the remaining applicable trading programs.

 What requirements must the 2016 SIP revision meet?

 - The 2016 SIP revision must meet the following requirements:

 - Allocates to existing units only.
 An existing unit is a unit that commenced commercial operation (i.e., began producing electricity for sale) before January 1, 2010.

-- Provides a list of the existing units and their 2013 state-determined allocations.
-The list must be provided electronically to EPA by April 1, 2012 and in a format prescribed by EPA.
+- Provides a list of the existing units and their 2016 state-determined allocations.
+The list must be provided electronically to EPA by the SIP revision submittal deadline and in a format prescribed by EPA.
 The instructions and templates for this format can be found on the Resources for Implementation page.

 - May not contain provisions that allow for any change in the units and state-determined allocations on the list and in any allocation previously determined and recorded by EPA in the trading program.

-- Allocates a total amount of allowances for 2013 for the trading program involved that does not exceed the state trading budget minus the new unit set-aside and the Indian country new unit set-aside (if any) for the trading program and for the state.
-This amount is set forth in Tables X-1 through X-3 in the CSAPR preamble at pages 524-526 in the prepublication version located on the CSAPR website.
+- Allocates a total amount of allowances for 2016 for the trading program involved that does not exceed the state trading budget minus the new unit set-aside and the Indian country new unit set-aside (if any) for the trading program and for the state.

-- If, not later than April 1, 2012, the state submits to EPA a SIP revision meeting all the above-described requirements and EPA approves the SIP revision by October 1, 2012, EPA will record state-determined, existing-unit allocations for 2013 by October 1, 2012.
-Otherwise, EPA will record the EPA-determined, existing-unit allocations for 2013 by October 1, 2012.
+- If, not later than April 1, 2015, the state submits to EPA a SIP revision meeting all the above-described requirements and EPA approves the SIP revision by October 1, 2015, EPA will record state-determined, existing-unit allocations for 2016 by October 1, 2015 under CSAPR.
+Otherwise, EPA will record the EPA-determined, existing-unit allocations for 2016 by October 1, 2015.